 The numeracy and reading pathways have general, trade and service versions so that learners can choose contexts that suit their purpose.

-There are three applied pathways that deliver content for driver licences and safety requirements for the workplace, while at the same time strengthening literacy and numeracy competencies.
+There are four applied pathways that deliver content for driver licences; safety requirements for the workplace; and personal money management, while at the same time strengthening literacy and numeracy competencies.

 Pathways Awarua is developed by the Tertiary Education Commission to support adult learners to strengthen their literacy and numeracy competencies in contexts that are relevant to New Zealanders.